The Best Vanguard Funds for 401(k) Retirement Savers

 - Rank among the top 401(k) funds: #10

-VWELX – another member of the Kiplinger 25 – has undergone a bit of a changing of the guard at the top.
+VWELX has undergone a bit of a changing of the guard at the top, along with a couple of other funds on this list.
 Daniel Pozen, a comanager since 2019, took over as sole manager of the stock side of the fund in July 2020; Loren Moran, a comanager on the bond side since 2017, is now the fund's sole bond picker after a comanager retired in June 2021.

 On the stock side, Pozen favors high-quality large companies with a competitive edge over peers.
-Alphabet (GOOGL), Microsoft (MSFT) and Facebook (FB) were top holdings at last report.
-He has trimmed the number of stocks in the portfolio from the high 80s to the high 60s since taking over.
+Alphabet (GOOGL), Microsoft (MSFT) and Apple (AAPL) were top holdings at last report.
+He has trimmed the number of stocks in the portfolio from the high 80s to roughly 70 since taking over.

 "There are only so many great ideas in the market at any time that we should lean into the best ideas and make sure they can impact shareholders' investment outcomes," Pozen says.

 Stocks aren't required to pay a dividend to be considered for the portfolio, but roughly 85% of the stocks in the fund do.

 On the bond side, Moran tilts heavily toward high-quality corporate debt, but spices up returns with a smattering of investment-grade asset-backed securities and taxable municipal bonds.
 She holds just over one-quarter of the fixed-income portfolio in Treasuries and agency bonds to maintain liquidity – easy access to cash – in VWELX.
 That's less than the typical 37% of assets that peer balanced funds hold on average.